RishabhPathak93/Expense-Tracker-usingcpp/README.md

 # Expense Tracker

 Expense Tracker is a simple C++ program that allows you to track and manage your expenses.
 It provides a text-based interface for adding expenses, displaying a summary of your expenses, and quitting the program.
 This repository contains the source code for the Expense Tracker program.

-Table of Contents
-1. Features
-2. Getting Started
-    a.Prerequisites
-    b.
-Clone the Repository
-    c.
-Compilation
-3. Usage
-4. License
-# Features<a name="features"></a>
+# Features:

-1. Add expenses with a date, description, and amount.
+- Add expenses with a date, description, and amount.
-2. Display a summary of all recorded expenses, including total expenses and the number of expenses.
+- Display a summary of all recorded expenses, including total expenses and the number of expenses.
-3. Data is stored in a text file for persistent storage.
+- Data is stored in a text file for persistent storage.
-# Getting Started<a name="getting-started"></a>

-Prerequisites<a name="prerequisites"></a>
-Before you begin, ensure you have met the following requirements:
-C++ compiler (e.g., g++) installed on your system.

-# Clone the Repository<a name="clone-the-repository"></a>
-To get a local copy of the Expense Tracker program, you can use the following command in your terminal:

-shell
-Copy code
-git clone git@github.com:RishabhPathak93/Expense-Tracker-usingcpp.git
-Replace your-username with your GitHub username.

-Compilation<a name="compilation"></a>
-To compile the program, navigate to the project directory:

-shell
-Copy code
-cd expense-tracker
-Then, use the following command to compile the program:

-shell
-Copy code
-g++ main.cpp -o expense_tracker

-# Usage<a name="usage"></a>
+# Usage:
-Run the program using the following command: shell
+1. Run the program using the following command:
-Copy code

    ./expense_tracker

-The program will display a menu with the following options:
+2. The program will display a menu with the following options:

-Add an Expense: Allows you to add a new expense with a date, description, and amount.
+   - 1. Add an Expense: Allows you to add a new expense with a date, description, and amount.
-Display Expense Summary: Shows a summary of all recorded expenses.
+   - 2. Display Expense Summary: Shows a summary of all recorded expenses.
-Quit: Exits the Expense Tracker program.
+   - 3. Quit: Exits the Expense Tracker program.

-Follow the on-screen instructions to use the program:
+3. Follow the on-screen instructions to use the program:

-To add an expense, choose option 1 and enter the required information.
+   - To add an expense, choose option 1 and enter the required information.
-To view a summary of expenses, choose option 2.
+   - To view a summary of expenses, choose option 2.
-To quit the program, choose option 3.
+   - To quit the program, choose option 3.

-Expense data is stored in a text file named expenses.txt in the same directory as the program.
+4. Expense data is stored in a text file named 'expenses.txt' in the same directory as the program.
 You can review and manage your expenses by editing this file.

-License<a name="license"></a>
+# License:
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License.
+See the 'LICENSE' file for details.

-Feel free to clone the repository, run the program, and start tracking your expenses today!
-If you encounter any issues or have suggestions for improvements, please open an issue or submit a pull request.
-Happy expense tracking!